CDRT/mk_docs/docs/ref/bios/settings/thinkcentre/storage_setup.md

 1. **AHCI** – Default.
 2. RAID

+!!! info ""
-?>Device driver support is required for AHCI or RAID.
+   Device driver support is required for AHCI or RAID.
 Depending on how the hard disk image was installed, changing this setting may prevent the system from booting.